tarantool/tarantool-operator/docs/migrate-from-0.0.*-to-1.0.0.md

 ## Migration process

 1. Find out a namespace of your application
-2. Find out a most stable instance of your application in kubernetes pods and remember pod name
+2. Find out a most stable instance<sup>*</sup> of your application in kubernetes pods and remember pod name

    ```shell
    kubectl -n tarantool-app get pod